markshuttle/snapd/README.md

 create your own snap at https://snapcraft.io/create/

 Snaps are installed with a single command and then updated automatically.
+Updates are transactional so the system is always in a healthy state, and failed updates are rolled back automatically.

 You can install the stable, candidate, beta or edge version of a snap in order to follow upstream development as closely as you prefer.
 Snaps can often be forked so you can install a specific developer's version if you